 Over thousands of years, humans and dogs have formed a unique relationship built on mutual trust and companionship.
 Early humans provided food and shelter to wild dogs, while dogs assisted in hunting, guarding, and protecting.
 This partnership created a bond that has earned dogs their reputation as human’s best friend.
 And while any breed (or mixed breed!) can demonstrate devotion to their people, certain breeds stand out as among the most loyal.

-Let’s review some behaviors that demonstrate loyalty and highlight several breeds that go above and beyond in their commitment to their favorite humans.
+Let’s review some behaviours that demonstrate loyalty and highlight several breeds that go above and beyond in their commitment to their favorite humans.

 Signs of loyalty in dogs